 - Tent a large sheet of tin foil on top of the turkey to prevent the skin from drying out during roasting

-- Place turkey in the oven and roast.
+- Place the turkey in the oven and roast.
 Every 30 minutes or so, remove the tented foil and baste the entire turkey, then replace the foil.

 - About 30 minutes before the turkey is done, remove the tin foil tent and discard.
-Baste the turkey and continue to cook another 30 minutes.
+Baste the turkey and continue to cook for another 30 minutes.
 This last blast of heat on the bare turkey will brown the skin and crisp it up prior to service.

 - Remove the turkey from the oven and let rest another 20 minutes or so before carving.
 This helps the turkey stay juicy!

 1. Mince the sage and mix with the butter, salt, and pepper according to the instructions in Step 4.
 Transfer to a resealable container.